Skip to main content

 • Altered mental status when benzodiazepines or zolpidem are used concomitantly with opioids.

-• Patients consuming over-the-counter (OTC) drugs that interact with their prescriptions.
+• Patients consuming over-the-counter (OTC) drugs that interact with their prescription drugs.

 5. Inadequate drug monitoring